Vittoriax1/CTF-Solutions/The Future Is ******/_Index.md

 This is a chronological listing of the different issues of _The Future is ******_, as well as my explanations to how I arrived at my solutions.

 Note: Most of these are solved, but I need to complete the write-ups.
+Lesson to remember for the future is to write these up as I go, and not way after.
+Don't be lazy.

 1. Kickstarter Campaign 1
    1. Challenge 1 (SOLVED)